 Supreme Court of Kenya: First female "Chief Justice" in the country's history

-Kenya is on the verge of having its first female Chief Justice in the country’s history.
+Kenya is about to have its first female chief justice in the country's history.

-The judge of the Court of Appeal, Martha Koome, became the best candidate of ten candidates for the post.
+Court of Appeal Judge Martha Koome became the top candidate out of ten applicants for the position.

-His selection was announced by the Kenya Judicial Service Commission on Tuesday April 27.
+Her selection was announced by the Judicial Service Commission of Kenya on Tuesday, April 27.

-His name was passed on to President Uhuru Kenyatta for his appointment, before being submitted to parliament for approval.
+Her name has been forwarded to President Uhuru Kenyatta for appointment, before being submitted to parliament for approval.

 She was born in 1960 in Meru County.

-She is well known in the civil society movement and was first appointed to the High Court in 2003.
+She is well known in the civil society movement and was first appointed a High Court judge in 2003.

-During her past career, she has fiercely defended the rights of women and children.
+In her past career, she has been a strong advocate for the rights of women and children.

-Ms. Koome holds a Master’s in Public International Law from the University of London (2010), a Bachelor of Laws from the University of Nairobi (1986) and a Graduate Diploma in Law from the Kenya School of Law.
+Ms. Koome holds a Master of Laws in Public International Law from the University of London (2010), a Bachelor of Laws from the University of Nairobi (1986), and a post-graduate diploma in law from the Kenya School of Law.

-As a reminder, Lady Justice Koome will become the seventh female Chief Justice in office to hold this post in Africa.
+As a reminder, Lady Justice Koome will become the seventh sitting female Chief Justice to hold the position in Africa.